Environment-and-Seniors-Health-Emory/Getting_started/HPC_cluster_GUI_Jupyter_Guide.md

 ### 7. Open R script to link the session
 Click 'New --> R' at upper-right corner to srart an R notebook.

-### 8. Manually kill the job to release the memory/CPU resources
-After R session, use Crtl-C to end the Jupyter server.

-Manually kill a job according to its PID number, so that the resources will be properly released:
+### 8. Open Terminal within Jupyter
+Click 'New --> Terminal' at upper-right corner to srart a terminal, so one can monitor the memory/CPU resources:

 `top -o %MEM` or `top`

-Click "Ctrl-C"
+Click "Ctrl-C".

+### 9. Manually kill the job in Terminal to release the memory/CPU resources
+Manually kill a job according to its PID number, so that the resources will be properly released.
+In the terminal (step 8):

 `kill -9 PID`